 Apps dominate your phone.
-And while apps don’t quite influence your desktop or browser in the same way, that looks set to change.
-Progressive Web Apps (PWAs) are growing in stature as more browsers offer support.
+For a long time, apps didn’t influence your desktop or browser in the same way.
+That has changed in recent years.
+Progressive Web Apps (PWAs) are growing in stature and altering our interactions with all manner of websites.

 What Is a Progressive Web App?

 Progressive Web Apps are web applications that offer a regular site to users but appear as a native mobile app.
 PWAs attempt to bring the usability of a native mobile app to the modern browser feature set, taking full advantage of advances in both development areas.

 What defines a PWA, then?